Foundational Skills - Kenneth Rainin Foundation

 Early Literacy Kings

-In our foundational skills and SEEDS of Learning initiatives, we recognized the need for a healthy teacher and tutor workforce.
-With fewer people entering the traditional teacher certification pathway, our school systems partnered with families in an entirely new way.
+Through our Elementary System grantmaking and SEEDS of Learning initiative, we recognized the need for a healthy teacher and tutor workforce.
+With fewer people entering the traditional teacher certification pathway, school systems partnered with families in an entirely new way.
 Family members and neighbors received training and coaching to provide evidence-based interventions to students daily.
 Aside from the literacy gains students experienced, the qualitative value of diversifying the ethnic and linguistic representation of adults in the classroom was significant.
 Oakland Unified School District’s Early Childhood Education Department and Office of Equity designed a project aimed at increasing the number of Black and Brown male tutors in Oakland classrooms.
-The project became known as the Early Literacy Kings project, in honor of Kingmakers of Oakland.
+The initiative became known as the Early Literacy Kings project, in honor of Kingmakers of Oakland.
+Supported in part by a multi-year grant from the Kenneth Rainin Foundation, Early Literacy Kings recruited men of color between the ages of 18 and 24 to be highly skilled classroom tutors.

-Supported in part by a multi-year grant from the Kenneth Rainin Foundation, Early Literacy Kings recruits men of color between the ages of 18 and 24 to be highly skilled classroom tutors.
-These tutors–or “Kings,” as they’re called–are placed in classrooms where they gain hands-on experience, while also receiving professional development, mentorship and other supports to help them navigate the system and pursue successful careers in education.
-Early Literacy Kings uses SEEDS of Learning and their own unique approach built on educating the whole child and having a two-way street of mutual respect.
-Shifting the narrative around who is to be a teacher is important for students; a growing body of research confirms that students benefit when teachers share their race or gender
+These tutors–or “Kings,” as they’re called–were placed in classrooms where they gained hands-on experience, while also receiving professional development, mentorship and other supports to help them navigate the school system and pursue successful careers in education.
+Early Literacy Kings used SEEDS of Learning and their own unique approach built on educating the whole child and having a two-way street of mutual respect.
+Shifting the narrative around who is to be a teacher is important for students, a growing body of research confirms that students benefit when teachers share their race or gender.

 In its first year, students in classrooms with Early Literacy Kings achieved slightly higher literacy acceleration than other students.
+The Early Literacy Kings program within OUSD has expanded to become The Royalty program, which supports high school students in education pathways to become certified preschool tutors.

 Edward, Villanueva, and Early Literacy King, wearing a black face mask, holding up a sign that reads “circle” with a picture of a blue circle in one hand.
 He holds a plastic blue circle in another hand that a child points to.

 Edward Villanueva, an Early Literacy King, helps two students develop early literacy skills at Lockwood STEAM Academy in Oakland.
-Photo courtesy of Early Literacy Kings
+Photo courtesy of Early Literacy Kings.